Yusuke Kawaguchi: DEEP

 Kawaguchi made his mixed martial arts debut on April 13, 2007, at DEEP: 29th Impact and defeated his opponent Hirotaka Fujiyama by majority decision.
 He went on to win his next two fights by way of knockout in the first round and in 2008, he took part in the DEEP Megaton Grand Prix.
 He TKO'd Nobuyoshi Takahara in the preliminary round and advanced to the quarter-finals where he faced former sumo wrestler Wakashoyo.
 Wakashoyo rushed Kawaguchi at the beginning of the fight and was knocked out after just 16 seconds.
 Kawaguchi then advanced to the final stage, where the semi-finals and final were held in one night.
 In the semis, he came up against Shunji Kosaka, and beat him after his corner threw in the towel within 45 seconds of the first round.
 Shunsuke Inoue was then to be his opponent in the final.
 After two four-minute rounds, Kawaguchi emerged the victor by way of split decision to become the DEEP Megaton Champion.

-On October 23, 2008, Kawaguchi defended his title against Mongolian challenger Baru Harn aka Seryu at DEEP: 38th Impact.
+On October 23, 2008, Kawaguchi defended his title against Mongolian challenger Baru Harn Seryu at DEEP: 38th Impact.
 He blitzed Seryu with machinegun punches in the first round of the fight but could not finish him.
 With both men gassed by the second period, the fight quickly devolved into moments of sloppy punching and leaning on each other in the clinch.
 A majority decision for Kawaguchi resulted after two judges ruled in his favor, with one judge ruling it a draw.

 Seigo Mizuguchi, who Kawaguchi already beat in 2007, then challenged him at DEEP: 44th Impact on October 10, 2009.
 Kawaguchi opened the bout with an initial barrage of machine gun punches, dropping Mizuguchi in a corner.
 Mizuguchi recovered, however, tossed the champ over his hip in the harai-goshi and landed in side control, where he squeezed Kawaguchi's head with a neck crank.
 Kawaguchi escaped and, as the visibly fitter of the two, proceeded to string together big punches for the rest of the bout.
 Gassed but still tough, Mizuguchi ate all of Kawaguchi's punches while throwing winging singles of his own.
 Though his face was red and swollen, Mizuguchi would not go down, prompting Kawaguchi to switch tactics midway through the bout, as he chopped him down with kicks.
 When Mizuguchi limped into a corner at the 1:27 mark of the third round, cornerman Kazuhiro Nakamura threw in the towel.
 Referee Yoshinori Umeki did not see the towel but stopped the bout soon after.

 Another challenger then stepped up, this time in the form of Guam'sRoque Martinez.
 He, too, was unable to defeat Kawaguchi who won by unanimous decision after three rounds.